-To carry out the purposes we have described we may obtain personal information from a wide variety of sources, including: Guernsey Police, other law enforcement/regulatory agencies (Guernsey Vetting Bureau; Disclosure and Barring Service); income tax; UK and international law enforcement agencies and bodies; licensing authorities; legal representatives; prosecuting authorities; advocates; courts; prison, probation service; housing; partner agencies involved in crime and disorder strategies; voluntary sector organisations; auditors; States Committees; emergency blue light services; individuals themselves; current, past or prospective employers of the individuals; healthcare, social and welfare services or practitioners; education; employees, officers and agents of the GBA; suppliers, providers of goods or services; persons making an enquiry or complaint; financial organisations and advisors; credit reference agencies; survey and research organisations; trade union, staff associations and professional bodies; voluntary and charitable organisations; Ombudsmen and regulatory authorities; the media; and any other relevant bodies.
+To carry out the purposes we have described we may obtain personal information from a wide variety of sources, including: Guernsey Border Agency (including Customs and Excise and Immigration and Nationality Services), other law enforcement agencies (Guernsey Vetting Bureau; Disclosure and Barring Service); income tax; UK and international law enforcement agencies and bodies; licensing authorities, such as the Driver Vehicle Licensing; legal representatives; prosecuting authorities; advocates; courts; prison, probation service; social housing; partner agencies involved in crime and disorder strategies; voluntary sector organisations; Police Complaints Commission; auditors; States Committees; emergency blue light services; air and sea commercial passenger transport companies; individuals themselves;

+current, past or prospective employers of the individuals; healthcare, social and welfare services or practitioners; education; employees, officers and agents of Guernsey Police; suppliers, providers of goods or services; persons making an enquiry or complaint; financial organisations and advisors; credit reference agencies; survey and research organisations; trade union, staff associations and professional bodies; parish Douzaines; voluntary and charitable organisations; Ombudsmen and regulatory authorities; the media; and any other relevant bodies.

 There may be times where we obtain personal information from sources such as our own CCTV system, body worn video or correspondence.
-The GBA may monitor or record and retain telephone calls, texts, emails and other electronic communications to and from the force in order to deter, prevent and detect inappropriate or criminal activity, to ensure security, and to assist the purposes we have described.
+Guernsey Police may monitor, record and retain telephone calls, texts, emails and other electronic communications to and from the force in order to deter, prevent and detect inappropriate or criminal activity, to ensure security, and to assist the purposes we have described.